 Russell has received many accolades for his IP practice.
-His strategy of seeking and obtaining a writ of mandamus earned “stand-out” recognition in the Financial Times, US Innovative Lawyers 2011.
-He also won the International Law Office 2012 Client Choice Award in Litigation for the US.
-The clients ILO interviewed had this to say about him: “Russell has that unique ability to provide legal advice in a manner that is understandable, practical and useful for our business.”
+His strategy of seeking and obtaining a writ of mandamus earned “stand-out” recognition in the Financial Times, U.S. Innovative Lawyers 2011.
+He also won the International Law Office 2012 Client Choice Award in Litigation for the U.S. The clients ILO interviewed had this to say about him: “Russell has that unique ability to provide legal advice in a manner that is understandable, practical and useful for our business.”

-Russell is named in the 2016 editions of IAM Patent 1000: The World’s Leading Patent Practitioners and IAM Strategy 300: The World’s Leading IP Strategists.
+Russell is named in the 2018 editions of IAM Patent 1000: The World’s Leading Patent Practitioners and IAM Strategy 300: The World’s Leading IP Strategists.
 Comments in these and previous IAM publications have included: “He is fantastic and has a knack for breaking down complex subjects to their essentials without getting caught in the weeds.
 He really knows his audience and how to get points across effectively;” he is “well known for the depth of his licensing expertise;” and “for the most important cases, he is one of the leading figures in Chicago and nationally.”

 He is an author and frequent speaker on IP issues.
 He is co-editor of International Licensing and Technology Transfer: Practice and the Law.
-His Top 10 workshop at the LES Annual Meeting is consistently standing room only.
+His “Top 10 Court Decisions of Year” workshop at the LES Annual Meeting is consistently standing room only.

 Russell holds a B.S. in Engineering and a B.S. in Economics, both degrees from the University of Michigan.
 He received his law degree from the University of Chicago.
 He is on the World Intellectual Property Organization’s List of Mediators and Arbitrators, and he is registered to practice before the United States Patent and Trademark Office.